lamyj/sycomore/docs/common_features.rst

 Units
 -----

-MRI simulations deal with various quantities: times, frequencies and angular frequencies, magnetic field strength, gradient moments, etc. All those quantities use different usual prefixes, but not always the same: relaxation time and sequence timing are usually expressed in milliseconds, while the gyromagnetic ratio is expressed in *MHz/T* (i.e. inverse of microseconds) gradients moments are expressed in *mT/m ms* and slice thickness in millimeters (on clinical scanners) or micrometers (on pre-clinical scanners).
+MRI simulations deal with various quantities: times, frequencies and angular frequencies, magnetic field strength, gradient moments, etc. All those quantities use different usual prefixes, but not always the same: relaxation time and sequence timing are usually expressed in milliseconds, while the gyromagnetic ratio is expressed in *MHz/T* (i.e. inverse of microseconds) gradients moments are expressed in *mT/m⋅ms* and slice thickness in millimeters (on clinical scanners) or micrometers (on pre-clinical scanners).
 This wealth of units makes it very easy to get quantities wrong by a factor of 1000 or more.

 Sycomore provides a unit system so that users do not have to convert their quantities to a specific unit.
 Units may be declared by multiplying or dividing by the unit name (e.g. *500\*ms*).
 Those two syntaxes can be mixed in order to use more complex units (e.g. *267.522\*MHz/T*).
-Unit objects follow the usual arithmetic rules, and all SI `base units`_, `derived units`_ and `prefixes`_.
+Unit objects follow the usual arithmetic rules, and all SI `base units`_, `derived units`_ and `prefixes`_ are defined.

 :class:`Quantity` objects contain their value in the base SI unit and may be converted to a compatible unit.
 Common arithmetic operations (addition, subtraction, multiplication, division, power) are implemented.
 The following code sample summarizes these features.